Characters: Warriors Orochi

 - Carry a Big Stick: Wields a fishing rod as Weapon of Choice.
 Although this is justified, as it is a reference to the myth about him fish with a fishing rod with a needle for the hook.
 Furthermore, the name for one of his weapon variant hints that it's the Divine Whip he wields in folk legends, and he also uses it to pull spheres out of the ground.

-- Dragons Up the Yin Yang: His special attacks leave ying-yang symbols on the ground whenever he smashes a sphere.
+- Dragons Up the Yin Yang: His special attacks leave ying-yang symbols on the ground whenever he smashes his lure.

 - Medium Awareness: Played with.
 Near the conclusion of both 2 and 3, he would comments something along the line of "this story is closing to an end".
 Whether he's just speaking metaphorically, or otherwise, is up to the player's interpretation.